Customers are the big cheese of your business.

 This will make your brand's following bigger, and the bigger your brand’s following,

-the bigger you will be as an ecommerce brand owner.
+the bigger you will be as an ecommerce store brand owner.

 So utilizing your current customer base is a more simple and better way to increase your revenue than selling to new prospects.

 Now, let me ask you...

 When was the last time you re-engage your customers to visit your store again?

-With the coming holidays and the New Year 2022, I can say that today is the right time to build strong customer retention strategies for customer retention.
+With the coming holidays and the New Year 2022, I can say that today is the right time to build a strong customer loyalty program and retention strategies for customer retention.

 But first, let's talk about...